©

 matchargument specifies a match that will be applied to the filter'sdispatchcriterion.
 Thematchmay be a string match (exact match or substring), a regex, an integer (greater, lessthan or equals), or unconditional.
 The first characters of thematchargument determines this:

-Second, it interprets the first character excluding any leading!
+Second, it interprets the first character excluding any leading!as follows:

 $ |